PittsCraft/PDefaults/README.md

 ## Requirements

-iOS 13.0+
+iOS 13.0+, macOS 10.15+

 ## Installation

-PDefaults is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+PDefaults is available via [Swift Package Manager](https://www.swift.org/package-manager/) using this repository URL.

+You can also install it through [CocoaPods](https://cocoapods.org).

 ```ruby
 pod 'PDefaults'